 All Online Payments for food in all EEA countries other than Bulgaria and Romania in which Takeaway.com is active, are facilitated by Takeaway.com Payments B.V, a Dutch incorporated 100% subsidiary of the Company.
 Takeaway.com Payments B.V. collects the full GMV with respect to all orders paid for through Online Payments on behalf of restaurants (which are held in name of a third-party fund foundation (Stichting Derdengelden Takeaway.com)) and, once a week, pays each restaurant the aggregate amounts of Order revenue placed and paid for online minus the commission due to Takeaway.com.
 This activity qualifies in the Netherlands as the "execution of payment transactions", which is a payment service in accordance with annex I of PSD II.
-Payment services are services that are regulated under the PSD II, which has been implemented in the Netherlands in the Dutch Financial Markets Supervision Act (Wet op het financial toezicht) ("FMSA").
+Payment services are services that are regulated under the PSD II, which has been implemented in the Netherlands in the Dutch Financial Markets Supervision Act (Wet op het financieel toezicht) ("FMSA").
 Consequently, Takeaway.com Payments B.V. has obtained license as a payment institution from the DNB, which license it has passported to be able to offer payment services in all relevant countries in the EEA except for Bulgaria and Romania.

 Takeaway.com Payments B.V., as a licensed payment institution, is supervised by DNB and is required to comply with rules applicable to payment institutions.
 Pursuant to one of these rules, Takeaway.com Payments B.V. must as soon as possible notify DNB if a shareholder's qualifying holding interest in Takeaway.com Payments B.V. exceeds 20%, 30% or 50%, or falls below 10%, 20%, 30% or 50%.
 In addition, each person is required to obtain a declaration of no objection from DNB before it can hold, acquire or increase a qualifying holding in a payment institution, or exercise any voting power in connection with such holding.
-A direct or indirect participation in a payment institution is a qualifying holding when it represents 10% or more of the shares and/or voting rights in the payment institution.
+A direct or indirect participation in a payment institution.
 This means that acquiring a holding of 10% or more of the shares and/or voting rights in Takeaway.com and, following the Combination, the Combined Group requires a declaration of no objection from the DNB and that certain changes to such an interest (as described above) also require such a regulatory approval.
 In addition, obtaining rights to appoint the majority of the managing board or other means of providing significant influence over the management of the payment institution also falls within the scope of a "qualifying holding".